 - Unknown problems with land or construction may cause headaches (such as drainage problems, underground waterways, sink holes, poor soil conditions, etc.)

 - New homes are often on the outskirts of a town or city, which may mean a longer and more expensive commute to work.

 - Additional costs.
 Some subdivisions have mandatory fees for homeowners’ associations and other assessments.

 - Get Started with Churchill Mortgage

-- Would you like to Apply Now by filling out our loan information form?
+- Would you like to Get Started by filling out our loan information form?

 - Would you like to discuss your loan options by phone?

 Give us a call at 1-866-722-7922